Xilinx/kria-dfx-hw/README.md

 		* build_<RM_NAME>.tcl - Vitis script to build a RM application elf.
 		* test_<RM_NAME>.tcl - Script to test the RM_NAME application on the target board.
 		* Directories with accelerator name.
 Contains the application code specific to the accelerator.
-	* Linux
+	* linux
 		* Directories with accelerator name.
 Contains the application code specific to the accelerator.
 		* build_<RM_NAME>.tcl - Script to build a RM_NAME application.
 		* Makefile - Makefile to build RM applications.
 It creates application elf files by creating a vitis project

-* sofware - Contains step to generate firmware required by dfx-mgr
+* software - Contains step to generate firmware required by dfx-mgr
 	* plImages
 		* Makefile - Make file uses bingen.sh, genOverlay.sh and genPkg.py files
 		* bingen.sh - Copies bit files from hw build and generates bin files